 Headlines vary from attention-grabbing to informative, but all must relate to the purpose of your content.

-Although there’s mixed results on whether short or long headlines perform better, headlines using simple language of no more than six words long are a safe bet.
+Although there are mixed results on whether short or long headlines perform better, headlines using simple language of no more than six words long are a safe bet.

 At most it should be 60 characters or less to display properly in Google search results.